 - Add topic with Embedded Image

 You can add an Add Image from Photos, Files or take one with your camera.
 You can also record a movie.
 Your image can be small up to unrestricted original size.
 You can choose the size of the image’s thumbnail, which can be a maximum of 480 pixels.
-Lastly, you have an option to Include in Mind Map File the full image size.
-We’ve not been successful unticking this option.
+Lastly, you have the option to Include in Mind Map File the full image size.
+We’ve not been successful in unticking this option.
 You can Link to Document.
 This feature feels a bit incomplete on the iPad.
 It doesn’t indicate whether adding a link overrides the option to store the full image on your iPad.

 The image has an invisible link (to its node) that is only visible when moving it around.
 You can rotate and enlarge the image thumbnail, but it pixelates as you enlarge it.
 After you’ve added your image you can’t change these settings.
 To open the full-size image, double-tap your image.
 It opens up in a separate window with no markup tools.
-You can’t do much with your images in SimpleMind pro.
+You can’t do much with your images in SimpleMind Pro.
 We could use at least some markup features in the view window.

 Add Embedded Image doesn’t have the option to record a video.
 It doesn’t come with image size options either and the thumbnail has a worse resolution.
 The image is added inside the topic.

 Add topic with Embedded Image creates a child topic with an image.
 Of course, you can edit the topic for the child node but you can’t change the thumbnail resolution.
 The best way to add an image in SimpleMind Pro is with the Add Image option.
 It gives you more control over the size of images attached to your mind map and the thumbnails displayed.
-It’s a pity you can’t add the full-size images in your mind map.
+It’s a pity you can’t add full-size images to your mind map.

 You can record a video to add to your mind map.
 It would be better if we could add videos from Photos or Files instead.
-To play the video, double-tap it to open it in another window like you do with images in the app.
+To play the video, double-tap it to open it in another window, like you do with images in the app.
 It’s best to view and watch photos and videos in a small overlay window, where you can still see your mind map to better appreciate their relevance.